 Getting a bus may be a fairly cheap option for getting to the Falls – but the Falls are around 16 hours by bus from the closest and largest cities in Brazil, Florianopolis and Sao Paulo, or from Buenos Aires, you can take a 24-hour bus ride to the Falls.
 The bus may also not be as cheap as flying if you book your flight in advance, as bus rides can cost around $200 one way and will take a few days out of your trip.

-While traveling to the Falls may mean a few stops in Brazil and Argentina, but you can make the most of your trip by combining the flight with the Rio and Iguazu Falls Tour.
+As flying to the Falls may mean a few layovers in Brazil and Argentina, why not make the most of the requisite logistics by incorporating a stay in Rio and Buenos Aires with your Iguazu Falls Tour.
 Experience the exciting city life of Rio de Janeiro, the exquisite beauty of the Iguazu Falls, and finish your tour with an incredible cruise through the Brazilian Amazon.
 If you still need more information about getting to Iguazu Falls then do not hesitate to contact us.